Let’s meet the Ankle Joint

 Dr. Soomekh educates that early diagnosis and treatment of an ankle fracture is the key to successful treatment, faster recovery and painless lifestyle.
 Patients that sustain an ankle sprain and potential fracture and “walk it off” or postpone treatment are more likely to incur chronic pain and loss of function.

-Conservative Treatment for an Ankle Fracture:
+Conservative Treatment for Ankle Fractures

 Conservative treatments rely on their ability to stabilize the fracture and the ankle ligaments and joints and reduce pain and swelling.
 If the fracture is mild, the bones are well, aligned, and the joint is stable, conservative treatment is warranted.